 We follow the eight principles of the Data Protection Act 1998, as well as people’s rights to confidentiality and respect for privacy.

-We share your information with other H&F departments or third parties / service delivery partners who deliver these services.
-To see a current list of who we provide your data to so they can deliver services on our behalf please click HD service delivery partners (pdf).
+We share your information with other H&F departments and third parties / service delivery partners who deliver your services on our behalf.
+See H&F Housing service delivery partners (pdf).

 Developing and testing business applications